maxzaikin/SecOps/ps-scripts/Get-Log-Archivation.md

 5. Completion:
   - Writes an end message to the log file upon successful execution.

+### ⚠️ IMPORTANT: SECURITY RISK MITIGATION

+1. Use a Regular User Account:
+   - If you plan to schedule this script using a task scheduler, ensure it runs under a non-privileged, regular user account.
+Avoid using administrative or highly privileged accounts.

+2. Set Proper Permissions:
+   - Grant the regular user account read/write access to the directories containing logs and the location where the script will store its action logs.
+   - Restrict access to these folders for all other users to minimize exposure.

+3. Disable Interactive Logon:
+   - For the user account under which this script will run, ensure interactive logon is disabled.
+This prevents the account from being used to log into systems directly, reducing the risk of unauthorized access.

 ### Configure audit policy for control access to the script file

 1. Enable Object Access Auditing